the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 );
 ~~~~~~~

-After your tests run again, you should see something similar to the following on the command line:
+After the next test, the command line should look similar to the following:

 {title="Command Line",lang="text"}
 ~~~~~~~